huggingface/transformers/docs/source/add_new_model.rst

 Having managed to correctly load the pretrained weights into the 🤗 Transformers implementation, you should now make sure that the forward pass is correctly implemented.
 In `Get familiar with the original repository
-<#get-familiar-with-the-original-repository>`__, you have already created a script that runs a forward pass of the
+<#run-a-pretrained-checkpoint-using-the-original-repository>`__, you have already created a script that runs a forward pass of the
 model using the original repository.
 Now you should write an analogous script using the 🤗 Transformers implementation instead of the original one.
 It should look as follows: